23 Indigenous politics

 In the most striking example, the Howard government’s decision to impose an intervention on remote communities in the NT was rushed through parliament in 2007, with no opportunity to consider the perspectives of First Nations and those affected, in a crisis-driven response to the problem of child sexual abuse in some remote Indigenous communities.
 The extreme and widely criticised response included compulsory welfare quarantining, enforced health checks and school attendance for children, alcohol bans, increased police presence, changes to housing tenure, abolition of the permit system controlling access to Aboriginal-owned land and compulsory acquisition of leases over townships on Aboriginal land.
 The initial rollout of the Intervention included army and police officers and the installation of a ‘Government Business Manager’ in each community.

 The targeted nature of these measures required the government to suspend the Racial Discrimination Act 1975 (Cth), underlining the illegitimate nature of the Intervention.
-For some observers, the Howard government appeared opportunistic, using the cover of a ‘crisis’ in remote communities to justify the rapid implementation of unpopular and far-reaching changes that it had wanted to introduce, in particular the imposition of township leases and the removal of permits controlling access to Aboriginal land.[31]
-Others noted the lack of evidence base for the policy measures[32] and the absence of logical connections between the imposed policies and the problem of child abuse that had been identified in the original report that triggered the crisis – the Ampe akelyernemane meke mekarle (‘Little children are sacred’) report.[33]
-The Howard government lost the election immediately after rolling out the Intervention in the prescribed communities, but the incoming Rudd government chose to extend it by another five years and expand its reach to more communities, despite criticism and clear opposition from many of the First Peoples affected.[34]
+For some observers, the Howard government appeared opportunistic, using the cover of a ‘crisis’ in remote communities to justify the rapid implementation of unpopular and far-reaching changes that it had wanted to introduce, in particular the imposition of township leases and the removal of permits controlling access to Aboriginal land.[32]
+Others noted the lack of evidence base for the policy measures[33] and the absence of logical connections between the imposed policies and the problem of child abuse that had been identified in the original report that triggered the crisis – the Ampe akelyernemane meke mekarle (‘Little children are sacred’) report.[34]
+The Howard government lost the election immediately after rolling out the Intervention in the prescribed communities, but the incoming Rudd government chose to extend it by another five years and expand its reach to more communities, despite criticism and clear opposition from many of the Aboriginal communities affected.[35]

 The wishes of white Australia, the context in which those wishes are formed largely through mass media images and reporting, and the ability of government to convince white Australia of adequate funding, appropriate programs and commensurate performance are significantly more influential than the voices of Aboriginal citizens.
 One of the greatest inhibitors of Aboriginal development is that Aboriginal policy is formulated for the non-Aboriginal public.[36]